Pakistan Tours & Holidays

 With its magnificent Islamic monuments, spectacular reminders from the era of British rule, chaotic old city bazaar and modern status, Lahore remains high on the list of Pakistan's un-missable sights and is known as the country's cultural capital.

-Feast on Food Street
+Feast on Street Food

 For unrivalled views over the Old City, there are several restored havelis providing a variety of tasty Lahore delicacies from fried fish to Chapli kebabs, to more exotic dishes like nihari and paya, all to be washed down with cool lassi or pink Kashmiri tea.